ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_lungcancer/concept_model.rst

 .. _2.0:

+There is a concensus that lung cancer screening programs do not significantly affect smoking behaviors among the screened population, as supported by a systemtatic review [Slatore-et-al-2014]_.
+However, this conclusion is limited in that it included studies from Europe and the United States only.
+It is therefore possible that lung cancer screening programs could either *increase* smoking behaviors by providing a sense of safety or *decrease* smoking behaviors by drawing attention to the risks of smoking in our population of interest that was not studied by the systematic review.

+[Li-et-al-2018]_ found that low insurance reimbursement rates negatively affected the diagnosis and treatment of non-small cell lung cancer in China.

+There have been several recent studies that have analyzed screening programs implemented in China with respect to screening compliance and performance, including [Qiao-et-al-2020]_ in Sichuan, [Wei-et-al-2020]_ in Gejiu and Yunnan, [Guo-et-al-2020]_ in Henan (article in Chinese), [Lin-et-al-2019]_ in Kunming, Yunnan (article in Chinese).

+LDCT screening program outcomes have been evaluated in several studies.

 2.0 Modeling aims and objectives
 ++++++++++++++++++++++++++++++++

 The main outcome of this model is lung cancer *detections*, diagnosed either via screening or symptomatic presentation.
 This outcome will be assessed yearly in a baseline scenario with no lung cancer screening scale-up and an alternative scenario in which lung cancer screening coverage is scaled up.

 .. _3.0:

 3.0 Causal framework